johnperry-math/AoC2023/More_Detailed_Comparison.md

             .sum::<usize>()
 })
 ```
-With the Rust, almost everything is doable through functions, many of which take closures as arguments:
+Almost everything is doable through functions, many of which take closures as arguments:
 * `.iter` starts an iteration; `.enumerate` indicates that you want the indices
    * the outermost `.iter` is on the rows, and returns a pair `(ith, row)`,
      where `ith` is the index and `row` the thing indexed, which in our case is an "inner" column vector